icewind1991/react_oc_boilerplate/README.md

 # React Boilerplate

-A basic boilerplate to demonstrate how to build ownCloud apps using reactjs
+A basic boilerplate to demonstrate how to build ownCloud apps using React.

+It uses webpack and React HotReload for an improved developer workflow.

 ## Install instructions